ToeiRei/kernel-deb/README.md

 sudo apt-key del KEY.ID
 ```

-### Remove the repository from your sources.list or remove the file from sources.list.d
+2. Remove the repository from your sources.list or remove the file from sources.list.d

+3. Remove the kernel packages

+`apt remove vanilla-kernel`